 - Where appropriate, seek to establish partnership relationships with suppliers;

 - Incorporate the requirements of the Public Services (Social Value) Act 2012 in any relevant purchasing exercises;

 The Council is structured into a number of service areas, with all budget holders having devolved responsibility to make purchases in accordance with the Council’s Procurement Code.

 A number of the services provided directly by Worcester City Council in the past are now provided by partners or contractors.
 In these circumstances the contracts are let under long term arrangements and are generally only re-tendered at the end of contract period.
 Once a contract is let, the successful partner or contractor is responsible for sourcing any goods or services relating to the day to day operation of the service.
-These services include Revenues and Benefits, the operation of Leisure Centres, Arts and Sports Development and Property Services.
+These services include Revenues and Benefits, the operation of Leisure Centres, Arts and Sports Development.

 A number of services are now provided in collaboration with other local authorities.
 Where the service is provided by another local authority, they are responsible for sourcing any goods or services relating to the day to day operation of the service.
 The services provided under collaborative arrangements along with the host authorities are:

 |Community Safety||South Worcestershire Partnership|